-We have developed 2 high-yielding radiolabeling strategies to generate 89Zr-HDL nanoparticles and compared them in extensive studies.
-PET imaging allowed noninvasive visualization of the nanotracers' high accumulation in tumors, and ex vivo histologic and flow cytometry analyses confirmed TAMs as their main target.
-The development of quantifiable macrophage imaging agents can meet important scientific and clinical needs, including more accurate diagnoses, prognoses, and improved treatment monitoring.
-We therefore believe that our imaging agents could ultimately be of high value for noninvasive in vivo evaluation of TAM burden, not only in preclinical but also in clinical settings.
+We have developed two high-yielding radiolabeling strategies to generate 89Zr-HDL nanoparticles and compared them in extensive studies.
+PET imaging allowed non-invasive visualization of the nanotracers' high accumulation in tumors, and ex vivo histological and flow cytometry analyses confirmed TAMs as their main target.
+The development of quantifiable macrophage imaging agents can meet important scientific and clinical needs, which include more accurate diagnoses, prognoses, and improved treatment monitoring.
+We therefore believe that our imaging agents could ultimately be of high value for non-invasive in vivo evaluation of TAM burden, not only in preclinical but also in clinical settings.